OUR MISSIOn

 Anita Garcia Morales brings a variety of experiences and expertise to her dynamic position at Racing to Equity.

-Anita received her B.A. and Teaching degree from the University of Washington.
-She lived out her dream and taught in Seattle Public Schools for 22 years.
-She was persuaded to move to the District level, first as a social studies coach, and then as a racial equity strategist with the Department of Equity & Race Relations.
+Anita received her B.A. and Teaching Certificate from the University of Washington, Seattle.
+She lived out her dream of creating a space where all students felt they belonged, were valued, and believed in during the 22 years she taught in Seattle Public Schools (SPS).
+Anita’s last 13 years in the SPS, were spent at the district offices as a social studies coach and a racial equity strategist with the Department of Equity & Race Relations.

-Anita is also a Courage & Renewal Facilitator, a Lead Instructor for the Seattle Teacher Residency program, a Lead Trainer for Class Action, and a Certified Positive Discipline Associate for Educators and Parent/Guardians.
-The common thread that runs through all that Anita does is her focus on Social Justice and Racial Equity.
+Anita is also a Courage & Renewal Facilitator, a Lead Trainer for Class Action, and a Certified Positive Discipline Associate for Educators and Parent/Guardians.
+Anita has prepared educators as an instructor in the University of Washington Seattle Teacher Residency, Seattle University, City University, and other teacher preparation programs.
+The common thread that runs through all that Anita does is her focus on social justice, racial equity, and helping to create spaces where each and every human feels a sense of belonging and significance.

 Bernardo has done extensive racial equity consulting work across the US, Canada, and Mexico and is passionate about working towards racial equity organizational transformation across the world.